Is Jordan on your bucket list?

 By the time we arrived at our final stop, I still had two hotel inspections to complete - though I was already picturing myself in the water.
 Eventually, I did get that moment of stillness: floating effortlessly in the Dead Sea, letting the week settle into my bones.

 In hindsight, we should have stayed here at least two nights.
-After days of travel, discovery, and walking, this place offered the perfect contrast: rest, stillness, and reflection.
+After days of travel, discovery, and walking, this place offered a complete contrast to what's happening across the Dead Sea.

 Our final night was spent at the Hilton Dead Sea Resort & Spa, a luxurious beachfront resort perched on the northern edge of the sea.
-With 285 ensuite rooms, each with a balcony or terrace, it feels more like a laid-back seaside escape than a spa retreat - and that’s part of its charm.
+With 285 ensuite rooms, each with a balcony or terrace, it feels like a laid-back seaside escape in the Mediterranean.
 I always book sea view rooms for clients here, and after seeing the view from our balcony, I remembered why.

-Though more affordable than the nearby Mövenpick or Kempinski, the Hilton still delivers top-tier comfort.
-It has a private beach and direct access to the sea, which is essential if you want to float under the Wadi Rum sunset or take a morning dip.
+Though more affordable than the nearby Mövenpick or Kempinski, the Holiday Inn Resort still delivers top-tier comfort.
+It has a private beach and direct access to the Dead Sea.

 We had dinner at Spectrum, one of the hotel’s seven restaurants, where a varied international buffet was served using locally sourced produce from the Jordan Valley - fittingly nicknamed the food basket of the Middle East.